vishnu-murty/unboundedhackathon/README.md

 # unboundedhackathon
 Unbounded Hackathon  by Dell Technologies

-# Storing Redfish Telemetry Events in Elastic Search using Pravega
+# Storing Redfish Telemetry Metrics in Elastic Search using Pravega

-This project demonstrates ,how we can collect Redfish Telemetry Events using Python redfish listener and write events to Pravega Streams.
-We can also read those events from stream and stores it in Elastic Search.
+This project demonstrates, how we can collect Redfish Telemetry Metrics using Python redfish listener and write metrics to Pravega Streams.
+We can also read those data from stream and stores it in Elastic Search.

 ## Getting Started